This article was last updated on November 2017

 - Your employer-sponsored coverage is too expensive.

-- You participate in a recognized health care sharing ministry.
+- You participate in a recognized healthcare sharing ministry.

-- You’re incarcerated or a non-legal resident.
+- You're incarcerated or you're a non-legal resident.

 This list is not exhaustive, so check with the marketplace to see if you meet other conditions for avoiding the penalty fee.
-In addition to exemptions for things like religious preference and incarceration, some people will be exempted from the individual mandate due to hardship, which includes issues like:
+In addition to exemptions for things like religious preference and incarceration, some people will be exempted from the individual mandate due to hardship, which includes situations like: